AmadiDelight1/Delight-Repository/Portfolio/HR Attrition Analysis README.md

 - HR: 12

 Key Takeaway:
 R&D has the highest attrition likely due to workload pressure, skill competition and limited career growth paths.
+Also most R&D staff fall into the 25–34 range which is the highest attrition age group.

 ----